- Clean, uncluttered instrument panel layout

-- Wide center console in front
+- Full, wide center console makes front seats feel constrained

 2008 Lexus LS